mieweb/docs/content/functions/document-management/documents-and-forms/word-documents-cc-physicians-feature.md

 ![](./word-documents-cc-physicians-feature.assets/551c37bcedd1151b7487cf9deb1c0fb5.png)

 The document properties will show various sections and scroll down to the sections named **Current Routes for Document** and **Routing History for Document**.
 There you will see which cc'd user/physician this document went to, how it was sent (printed, faxed, etc), date/time sent and if the datasend was successful or pending or has an error you need to acknowledge or you can resend a document via this route from here also.
-For other specific information on document properties and routes, please see other help documentation named *Document Properties.pdf*.
+For other specific information on document properties and routes, please see other help documentation named [Document Properties](https://docs.enterprisehealth.com/functions/document-management/documents-and-forms/document-properties/).
 For other specific information on how to be notified of a datasend error, please see other help documentation named [*Alert-Errors-Failures-Interactive Tab*](../../e-chart/alerts-errors-failures-interactive-tab.md)*.*

 ![](./word-documents-cc-physicians-feature.assets/a3c0ab622d9d9c5e90d1c2afc9e03a10.png)